Impact Report vs Annual Report for Non-Profits

 • Teams have space to reflect on progress beyond a single moment

-In those cases, impact reports support more frequent communication (e.g., quarterly updates, donor briefings, or mid-year reflections) rather than asking one document to hold the weight of an entire year.
+In those cases, impact reports support more frequent communication (quarterly updates, donor briefings, mid-year reflections) instead of asking one document to hold the progress of an entire year.

 Because impact reports aren't tied as tightly to a single reporting period, they work best when organizations are already thinking beyond once-a-year storytelling.